Porky's Preview: Plot

-Porky Pig has arranged the screening of a film in a film theater for an audience of barnyard animals.
+Porky Pig has arranged the screening of a film in a movie theater for an audience of barnyard animals.
 The public goes to the ticket booth.
 A chicken buys tickets for herself and her three "children" (eggs).
 A kangaroo tears the tickets (and even the hand that holds it) and throws them in his pouch.
 A firefly usher leads the audience with his hindquarters as a bright lamp.
 A skunk has a "scent" (pun on smelling it, and 1 cent of a dollar) and cannot enter, so he goes through the back door.

 On stage Porky presents the film he made himself.
 The accompanying music is a version of the flickering that usually introduced cartoons of Looney Tunes.
 The film turns out to be a series of small sketches of primitive characters drawn with stick figures, minimalist, with settings that seem to have been penciled by a child.
-After the film, Porky is surprised to see the theatre in shambles.
+After the film, Porky is surprised to see the theater in shambles.
 The only audience remaining is the skunk (whose presence drove away everyone else).
 The skunk enthusiastically applauds Porky's film.